openhab/openhab-addons/bundles/org.openhab.binding.pixometer/README.md

 # Pixometer Binding

-_This binding connects to the pixometer api, which can manage your meter readings through a native smartphone app._
+This binding connects to the pixometer API, which can manage your meter readings through a native smartphone app.

 ## Supported Things

 This binding supports:

 - Apiservice (bridge)
 - Energymeter (thing)
 - Gasmeter (thing)
 - Watermeter (thing)

-## Discovery

-Currently the binding provides no discovery.
-The desired Apiservice and Meters must be configured manually or via a things file.

-## Binding Configuration

-The binding has no configuration options itself, all configuration is done at 'Bridge' and 'Things' level.

 ## Thing Configuration